 Sebastian Michaels

-Sebastian Michaels is a Moscow, Idaho based American author and photographer whose work blends narrative poetry, folklore, and atmospheric worldbuilding.
+Sebastian Michaels is a Moscow, Idaho based American author whose work blends narrative poetry, folklore, and atmospheric worldbuilding.
 His projects often unfold as recovered transmissions, artifacts, and field documents, inviting readers into interconnected mythologies rooted in rural landscapes, cosmic dread, and analog media.

 Biography